Varyx (A Programming Language)

 [ null, false, 0, '\0', "" ]

-Arrays are themselves things, and can contain other arrays.
+Arrays are themselves items, and can contain other arrays.

 [ ["egg", "bacon"], ["egg", "sausage", "bacon"], ["egg", "spam"] ]

-A mapping is a kind of dyad — a thing that contains two other things, a key and a value.
+A mapping is a kind of dyad — an item that contains two other items, a key and a value.
 The key can’t be null.

 # mapping